Hardvan/Computer-Vision-Deep-Learning-Udemy/README.md

 # Computer Vision + Deep Learning

-My files for the udemy course.
+My files for the Udemy course by Jose Portilla.